jekyll/minima/_posts/unpublished-ds-impostor.md

 (I need to redefine what is data science here)

+# Sections copied from swe-impostor

+- What is this about
+- How to answer questions
+- How to ask questions
+- What should this contain
-Please refer to the main document on how to use this document, and what should this document contain.
+- (Please refer to the swe-impostor on how to use this document, and what should this document contain)

 ### Useful resources